 It was great to see Justin Rose win in such style at Torrey Pines last week.
 He’s firmly established himself as the rightful World Number 1 and his win at the Farmers last week against a stacked field was almost serene in its ease.
 It was his 10th PGA Tour win, which puts him level with Sergio Garcia in the all-time list; it was also Rose’s first on Poa Annua greens.
 This week he takes on World Numbers 2 (Koepka), 4 (Dustin Johnson) and 5 (DeChambeau) in Saudi Arabia.
 Personally I was left a tad frustrated at the Farmers as Woodland (9th), Finau (13th) and Palmer (13th) all had each-way return wobbles.
 Thin margins in this game as always.
 As ever though Golf Betting System delivered with colleague Paul Williams producing a full 35/1 each-way place with Poulter in Dubai and tipping 100/1 Adam Scott in last week’s Golf Betting System podcast.
 We had record download numbers once again last week, so get involved when this week’s podcast is published on Tuesday.

-Before we talk the Waste Management Phoenix Open, the number of new visitors to Golf Betting System is increasing in the inevitable build-up to The Masters.
+Before we talk my Waste Management Phoenix Open tips, the number of new visitors to Golf Betting System is increasing in the inevitable build-up to The Masters.
 Welcome to you all and let me point you in the direction of our weekly Golf Betting System podcast (published Tuesday) our Golf Betting Show on YouTube and our hugely popular private group on Facebook – you can Join Here.

 From the majesty of the classical Torrey Pines, we travel back to the desert for the Waste Management Phoenix Open.
 Expect dome-like playing conditions and over 600,000 fans at TPC Scottsdale for what’s always a lively encounter at altitude on Super Bowl weekend.